michellevit/GR-Demo/README.md

       end
       -EXAMPLES:
         -rename_column :products, :creator_name, :user
-  -Run: ./reset-database.bat
+  -Run: heroku run rake db:migrate -a gumroad-demo

 ## 5. Heroku - Updating <a name="heroku-updating"></a>
-- How to push changes to Heroku app
+- How to push changes to Heroku app:
   - Navigate into the Gumroad-Demo directory in the powershell terminal
   - Make sure you are logged into heroku from terminal (run: 'heroku login')
   - Run: .\automate-build-update.bat "Your commit message here"